 It is a legal requirement of the Contaminated Sites Act 2003 (WA) that the site be remediated before any development can take place.
 There are several local examples of previous landfill sites being remediated, including the sites now occupied by Crown Casino/Resort and Optus Stadium.

-A Remediation Action Plan (RAP) is being prepared by an independent Environmental Consultant.
-The RAP will detail the identification, removal and management of hazardous materials consistent with standards for managing and remediating contaminated sites.
 For more information on the RAP please see Project Information Sheet – Project Overview and Remediation Methodology.

 0408 875 843